infiniteyawn/tiantong_rujing/sayings_01.md

 (lit)

-Nanyue-summit cloud-head divide-divide (or slice-slice)
+Nanyue-summit-head cloud divide-divide (or slice-slice)

+Tiantai-peak-below rain drip-drip (modern seep-seep)

+(or)

+Nanyue-summit top-cloud divide-divide

-Tiantai-peak falling-rain drip-drip (modern seep-seep)
+Tiantai-peak falling-rain drip-drip

-To me (and perhaps because these last sentences were so easy to translate) this is the most relatable part and a perfect summary.
+To me (and perhaps because these last sentences were simple and descriptive) this is the most relatable part and a perfect summary.

 The struggles of spirit, mind, time and residing.
 Meanwhile, mountain-mountain cloud-cloud drip-drip river-river.

-It seems like Jing was a true man of the rainy chinese mountains.
+It seems like Jing was a true man of the rainy Chinese mountains.
 Not one for longevity though, as he rejoined the mountain soil in 1228 a year after dogen went back to Japan.
 He's buried there in tiantong (which is roughly where he was born) and it still rains on him a lot to this day as apparently his grave is still up there.